hth313/boost41/doc/compare.rst

 In program memory the OS4 module will display such function with the function name between the two arguments.
-It will also append the question mark for these functions, which means that once entered you will see ``Z = IND L?`` when you step to such line.
-As that program line is a bit too long for the display it will scroll part of it off, leaving you with something like:
+It will also append the question mark for these functions, which means that once both arguments have been entered you will see ``Z = IND L?`` when you step to such line.
+As that program line is a bit too long for the display, it will scroll partially off leaving you with something like:

 .. image:: _static/compare-7.*